GustafB/k-cluster-npm/README.md

 K-Means Cluster
 =========

-Implementation of the k-means cluster algorithm.
+Implementation of the k-means clustering algorithm.

 ## Installation